pymeasure/leco-protocol/control_protocol.md

     N1 ->> CA: V|N1.CA|N2.CB|H| Property A has value 5.
 :::

-Prerequisite of Communication between two Components are:
+Prerequisites of Communication between two Components are:
 - Both Components are connected to a Coordinator and {ref}`signed in<sign-in>`.
 - Both Components are either connected to the same Coordinator (example one), or their Coordinators are connected to each other (example two).